 Here, you’ll see the option to change the name.
 You don’t need to save it explicitly:

-I hope this article helped you to change hostname on Ubuntu and other Linux.
+I hope this article helped you to change hostname on Ubuntu and other Linux distributions.
 Feel free to provide your feedback.